 - Weather can be tricky – balancing best times to go is difficult and takes lots of advance planning.
 You most likely won’t be able to visit every destination at the ideal time.

-Why we chose this route
+Why this route?

+This itinerary is a similar one to our RTW trip in 2008-2009.
 We didn’t have $100k to spend on our trip, so choosing budget friendly destinations was a necessity.
 So we immediately eliminated Europe, and while parts of Africa are extremely cheap to travel in, we nixed that as well since activities like safaris and gorilla trekking – notoriously expensive activities – were what we wanted to do most in Africa.
 So Africa would have to wait until a later date.

 The next step was narrowing down what it was we wanted to see and do most.
 Hiking to Machu Picchu, seeing Iguazu Falls, exploring Patagonia, visiting the Galapagos, seeing Angkor Wat and the Taj Mahal, and hanging out on some Thai beaches were tops on our list – they became the pillars of our RTW trip.
 Looking at those destinations, it made sense to narrow the regions down to South America, Southeast Asia, and India.
 So that became the backbone of our trip.
 For us, we had enough to plan around while also leaving plenty of time in between our must-see places and activities to have plenty of spontaneity.
 We ultimately skipped the expensive Galapagos in favor of 5 weeks in New Zealand.